livecanon/django-schemas/README.md

 These hooks are particularly useful for setting attributes that are implicit in the request, but are not part of the request data.

 ## [**serializers**](https://www.django-rest-framework.org/api-guide/serializers/)

+Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.
+Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data.

+We provide a **Serializer** class which gives you a powerful, generic way to control the output of your responses, as well as a **ModelSerializer** class which provides a useful shortcut for creating serializers that deal with model instances and querysets.